Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 ## Project Overview :page_facing_up:

 ### Overview
-AMBER Playable NFTs Marketplace based on Mintbase technology.
+AMBER Playable NFT Marketplace based on Mintbase technology.

-Our proposal is to develop a Playable NFTs Marketplace Based on AMBER Open-source Metaverse, which will be the Playable NFTs Marketplace powered by MintBase technology with virtual asseet ownership confirmation and in-game NFT utility.
+Our proposal is to develop a Playable NFT Marketplace Based on AMBER Open-source Metaverse, which will be the Playable NFT Marketplace powered by MintBase technology with virtual asseet ownership confirmation and in-game NFT utility.
 Users will be able to get virtual assets through an interactive NFT lootbox, give them to other users and trade them on the secondary market.
 Virtual assets have rarity rarity and utility use of these skins in games and metaverse.
 The code of project will then be put into an open-source repository that will allow any blockchain applications and game creators to create marketplaces of this kind.
 The first will be a collection of 8888 3D avatars that will be used in the game.
 With AMBER technology it is possible to mint weapons, vehicles, real estate and land and use them in metaverse & NFT games.
 Also it's necessary to develop and implement a marketing strategy through which we plan to involve users to buy virtual property on AMBER and MintBase platforms.
 When the project is launched anyone may become a creator and trader of virtual property by verifying account on the Marketplace and publishing own designs for NFT-assets.
 The Marketplace will provide a unique user experience related to gaming and buying in-game skins.
 As part of the project it is also planned to create a nft lootbox with the drop of things of different rarity and different mechanics of how items are dropped.

 ### Project Details